-Viessmann Group has developed and introduced an employee app in just a few weeks.
-The Head of Corporate Communications, Albrecht von Truchseß, and Knowledge Manager Carsten Lucaßen, talk about the background behind Vi2go, reaching employees without computer access, start-up thoughts and the cultural shift the Hesse-based manufacturer of heating, industrial and cooling systems has gone through.
+Viessmann Group, the international manufacturer of industrial heating and cooling systems, developed and introduced their employee app Vi2go in just a few weeks.
+Head of Corporate Communications Albrecht von Truchseß and Employee Experience Manager Carsten Lucaßen talk about the background behind their decision to implement an employee app; reaching employees without computer access; and the cultural shift brought on by digitization that the Germany-based company is experiencing.

-Mr. von Truchseß, what kind of role does digitisation play in internal communication?
+What kind of role does digitization play in internal communication?

-Albrecht von Truchseß: Digitisation brings change.
+Albrecht von Truchseß: Digitization brings change.
 In other words, areas that haven't yet experienced change soon do.
-When it comes to communication with non-desk employees, for instance, this finally enables us to do the seemingly impossible: you will find it's in the fields of production and logistics that you can hardly reach these crucial target groups - or even not at all - via conventional channels.
+When it comes to communication with non-desk employees, for instance, this finally enables us to do the seemingly impossible: you will find it's in the fields of production and logistics that you can hardly reach these crucial target groups—or even not at all—via conventional channels.

 Carsten Lucaßen: The app is a supplement to our existing communication channels.
-We print about 10,000 copies of our employee newspaper "aktuell intern" ("current intern") three times a year, and you can find it all over our company, i.e. it's distributed across the board.
+We print about 10,000 copies of our employee newspaper three times a year, and you can find it all over our company, i.e., it's distributed across the board.
 But digital channels?
-You can't reach non-desk workers or the sales department (which mostly uses iOS devices) using a classic Intranet connection.
+You can't reach non-desk workers or the sales department (which mostly uses iOS devices) using a classic intranet connection.
 This means that the app actually closes two gaps in communication at the same time.

-Von Truchseß: So we can close a gap in communication and foster interaction.
-And because, ultimately, we want all employees to be given the chance to keep up to date.
-In addition to this, we want to foster open and transparent communication that transcends hierarchical boundaries, and we don't want one-way communication - we want dialogue.
+Von Truchseß: They need an app so we can close a gap in communication and foster interaction.
+And because, ultimately, we want all employees to be kept up to date.
+In addition, we want to foster open and transparent communication that transcends hierarchical boundaries, and we don't want one-way communication.
+We want dialogue.
 So far, nearly 3,000 employees have downloaded the app.

 Where did the name "Vi2go" come from?

-What kind of content can I find on the app at the moment?
+What kind of content can I find in the app?

-Lucaßen: News, an internal job board and a virtual bulletin board where employees can sell things, arrange car shares or where they can find out about events.
-There is also an abbreviation glossary, cafeteria menus for our biggest production sites, idea management and access to time sheets and holiday sheets.
+Lucaßen: News, an internal job board, and a virtual bulletin board where employees can sell things, arrange car shares, or find out about events.
+There's also an abbreviation glossary, cafeteria menus for our biggest production sites, idea management, and access to time sheets and vacations request forms.

-What made you go for the content that you chose?
+What made you choose the content that you did?

-Von Truchseß: We actually found out what our customers - i.e. the employees - really need.
-So, we began to examine relevant data, i.e. the sorts of pages our employees tend to click on when using the Intranet.
+Von Truchseß: We asked our employees what they really needed.
+So we began by examining relevant data, i.e. the sorts of pages our employees tend to click when using the intranet.
 Of course, it came as no surprise to see the cafeteria menu at the top of the list.
-Next, though, we had the internal job board.
+Next, though, was the internal job board.

 Lucaßen: That was just the beginning.
-We then broadcast Intranet usage and we got people to give their views.
-The likes and comments began to come in.
+We then broadcast intranet usage and got people to give their views.
+The likes and comments soon began to come in.
 On Vi2go, we mentioned the Wood Energy Forum, for instance, which several employees from the sales department visited.
-They were happy to find the topic in the app, which they commented on, seeing as sellers tend to be big communicators.
+They were happy to find the topic in the app, which they commented on, seeing as sales people tend to be big communicators.

 Why is it so important to have communication channels that are specific to particular areas?

-Von Truchseß: Here we have around 4,500 employees, with 2,000 of those in production.
-If they want to see their holiday sheet or their time sheet, for instance, they will be able to use the app to do so in future.
+Von Truchseß: Here we have around 4,500 employees, with 2,000 of them in production.
+If they want to see their holiday sheet or their time sheet, for instance, they can use the app.
 Of course, this also works the other way round: let's say I want to arrange a special shift for Saturday as the Line Manager.
-Basically, I enter the shift plan into the app, announce it, and the first ten to like the announcement come on Saturday.
+Basically, I enter the shift plan into the app, announce it, and the first ten to "like" the announcement come on Saturday.
 That's something the employees wanted.
 We now have a tool that does so much more than provide information.
 Our app has the potential to become the central platform for communication and teamwork.

 What's the main communication goal of the app?

 Von Truchseß: Absolutely.
 If you start something like this, you have to prepare yourself for its rapid success.
 Several employees come up to you to talk to you about things that interest them.
 This is because they have so many more opportunities than with a single publication that's only published three or four times a year.
 An app is also a much more laid-back tool: it doesn't involve endless edits and approvals.
-You just upload the photo with four or five sentences, and the reader feels in safe hands.
-The app changes the way communication is structured as there's no need for a piece to jump through countless editorial hoops first.
-A piece no longer has to go through 20 departments before it finally gets printed several weeks later.
+You just upload a photo with four or five sentences, and the reader feels in safe hands.
+The app changes the way communication is structured as there's no need for a piece to first jump through countless editorial hoops.
+A piece no longer has to go through twenty departments before it finally gets printed several weeks later.

-Lucaßen: You have to think in different formats.
-We listen to testimonials, for example, in other words we listen to employees who are working temporarily in another department.
+Lucaßen: Here's a good example: we're able to listen to employees who are working temporarily in different departments.
 Let's imagine an employee has done some sort of in-house internship in our Digital Unit in Berlin in order to see how we work and to develop her own working methods.
-A format that allows her to report this authentically in her own words is just perfect for the app.
+A format that allows her to report her experience in her own words is just perfect for the app.

-In our own academy, we also make a film: a short intro, a video, an ending.
+In our own academy, we also make films: a short intro, a video, an ending.
 We made a film about harvesting methods, for instance, as some of our heat comes from fields around the factory.
 What we harvest from the poplar fields ends up in our wood chip system, which supplies the bulk of our factory with heat.
-The feeling of participation is even greater when employees find out from the app that Minister President for Hesse, Volker Bouffier, is inaugurating our power-to-gas plant today, not tomorrow as stated by the newspaper.
+The feeling of participation is even greater when employees find out from the app that Minister President of our home state of Hesse, Volker Bouffier, is inaugurating our power-to-gas plant today, not tomorrow as stated by the newspaper.

-The introduction of an employee app also represents a cultural change given the fact employees are also able to use the app on their own devices.
+The introduction of an employee app also represents a cultural change given the fact employees can also use the app on their own devices.
 How did you approach this issue?

 And how long did this development process last?

 Von Truchseß: Just a few weeks.
-We didn't write up functional and technical specifications first, develop a prototype and only then release it as a finished product.
-The first workshop was held in early November.
-Here, a diverse team came up with an initial blueprint for the app in six hours.
+We didn't start by writing up functional and technical specifications, develop a prototype, and only then release it as a finished product.
+The first workshop was held in early November, and a diverse team of employees came up with an initial blueprint for the app in six hours.